pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/content/retrieval.rst

 Returns information on content units in the Pulp server that match your search parameters.
-It is worth noting that this call will never return a 404; an empty list is returned in the case where there are no content units.
+It is worth noting that this call will never return a 404; an empty array is returned in the case where there are no content units.
 This is even the case when the content type specified in the URL does not exist.

 | :method:`post`